JaydenM-C/rawshuck/README.md

 ## Usage

+Clone/download this repository and navigate to its location in the Terminal (`cd ~/PATH_TO_REPO`).
+Then, use the following commands in the Terminal to start the programme:

 ```
 python3 rawshuck.py                     # native picker: choose a folder or pick files
 python3 rawshuck.py /path/to/folder     # review a whole folder